HackYourFutureBelgium/debugging/README.md

 ## Week 1

 Use debuggers to step through your code one instruction at a time.
-Along the way you'll learn how to visualize _program memory_ and how to fix errors in your code.
+Along the way you'll see how to visualize _program memory_, describe errors in your code, and start fixing bugs in a program.

 <details>
 <summary>expand/collapse</summary>